 Passwords in Keychain Access

-Keychain Access stores passwords for various apps and services, and saves you the effort of authenticating separately for each of the items in your keychain.
-The keychain is secured by a keychain password, which is unlocked when a user logs in.
+Keychain Access stores passwords for various apps and services.
+This saves you the effort of entering your password for each of the items in your keychain.
+A keychain password secures your keychain, which is unlocked when you log in.
 See About your keychain password.

 When you encrypt the information on your Mac using FileVault, you can create a recovery key.
 If you forget your login password, you can use the recovery key to unlock your startup disk and change the login password.
 The recovery key should not be stored in the same location as the Mac, where it can be discovered.